 The Rise of Influencer Marketing

 Although a relatively young phenomenon, the rapid influencer marketing growth rate and the popularity of social media influencers aren’t going to cease anytime soon.
-Recent influencer marketing statistics show that the industry was worth $1.7 billion in 2016 but it has grown more than three times to reach the value of $5.6 billion in 2019.
+From being worth $1.7 billion in 2016, it has grown more than three times to reach the value of $5.6 billion in 2019.
 Expect many more social media celebrities flooding your feeds in the coming months.

 Of course, the engagement rates vary across platforms and depend on several other factors, but this is a reasonable target to aim for when designing an influencer marketing campaign.
 Social media influencer marketing is also the most cost-effective channel for customer acquisition, returning $6.85 in earned media value for every dollar of paid media.